Water shoots 'up to 3 storeys high' due to burst pipe at Bukit Batok West

 SINGAPORE: A pipe burst at the junction of Bukit Batok West Avenue 6 and Bukit Batok West Avenue 8 on Tuesday evening (Sep 26), shooting water several metres in the air.

-The pipe was damaged after a "collision between a motor vehicle and a surface pipe", Bukit Batok MP Murali Pillai said.
+The pipe was damaged after a "collision between a motor vehicle and a surface pipe", Bukit Batok MP Murali Pillai said, citing what a SCDF officer told him.

-PUB engineers are assessing which valves to be closed as it may affect some blocks of flats, he said.
+PUB engineers are assessing which valves to be closed as it may affect some blocks of flats, he added.

 In a Facebook post, PUB said it received reports of the "pipe leak" from 9.55pm.
 It also advised motorists to take alternate routes.